Puzzle Bobble 2: North American cover art

-The North American cover art of the PSX and Saturn editions was considered wildly inappropriate for a cheerful game that could be played by young children.
+The North American cover art of the PlayStation and Saturn editions was considered wildly inappropriate for a cheerful game that could be played by young children.

 In North America, print advertisements for the Saturn and PlayStation editions featured a picture of several large blue balls with human faces trapped inside, moaning in apparent agony, with white sticks forcing their eyes open.
 The shots of the game packaging in the lower right corner of the ad show that the North American release of the game was to use the same cover art as the PAL release.
 Instead, the North American release of both Saturn and PlayStation editions uses the main art from the advertisement as their cover art.
 This cover (jointly with the cover art to Super Bust-A-Move) was included on GameSpy's "Top Ten Worst Covers" list, with journalist Kevin Bowen writing that the disturbing imagery was likely to frighten away the game's young target audience.
 The later MS-DOS and Nintendo 64 releases from Acclaim use the cover art used on the PAL releases.